Vesimies80/VectorQuerycorns/README.md

 		- question (String)
 		- response_text (Text)
 		- response_json (Text: serialized Pydantic response)
-	- Hybrid Property
-	- response
-	- Deserializes the response_json (stored as a string) into a Pydantic Response object on access.
-	- get_db() Dependency
-	- Yields a database session.
-	- Ensures the session is committed and closed upon exit (using try/except/finally).
+	- get_db() create a fastapi dependency which makes sure database connection is established correctly and changes are committed.
 - mcp_client.py
 Defines Pydantic models and the Chat class for interacting with the MCP server:
 	- Pydantic Models